- Search The Registry

 From Indianapolis, IN his family moved to Detroit, MI when he was 6 years old.
 He attended Wayne State University in Detroit as a music education major; he received his degree in 1955.
 The following year he was drafted into the U.S. Army.
-He was the first African American to be appointed to a high school teaching post in music in Detroit, the first African American member of the United States Army Chorus in Washington, D.C., and the first African American tenor and second African American male to sing leading roles with the Metropolitan Opera, where he remained for eleven years as leading artist.
+He was the first African American to be appointed to a high school teaching post in music in Detroit, the first African American member of the United States Army Chorus in Washington, D.C., and the first African American tenor and second African American male to sing leading roles with the Metropolitan Opera, where he remained for eleven years as a leading artist.

-As a performer, he has won international acclaim for his engagements with the Metropolitan Opera, Royal Opera (Covent Garden), the Chicago Lyric, Netherlands, Scottish, San Francisco, New York City and Michigan opera companies.
+As a performer, he has won international acclaim for his engagements with the Metropolitan Opera, Royal Opera (Covent Garden), the Chicago Lyric, Netherlands, Scottish, San Francisco, New York City, and Michigan opera companies.
 A Professor of Voice at the University of Michigan, Shirley is one of America's most versatile tenors.
 Shirley joined Michigan's faculty in 1987.
-He is in great demand nationally and internationally as performer, teacher and lecturer.
+He is in great demand nationally and internationally as a performer, teacher, and lecturer.
 Since 1983 he has starred at the Deutsche Oper in Berlin; in 1988 he appeared with that company on its tour of Japan.

 In 1990 he sang the roles of Pluton in Offenbach's Orpheus in the Underworld with the Deutsche Oper and of Schütze in the New York City premiere of Richard Strauss's Friedenstag with the Collegiate Chorale at Carnegie Hall.
-Shirley has sung with many of the world's great orchestras and conductors-the London Symphony with Maazel, Boston Symphony with Ozawa, Chicago Symphony with Solti, New York Philharmonic with Bernstein and La Scala Orchestra with von Karajan-and he has appeared at such summer festivals as Glyndebourne, Edinburgh, Spoleto, Santa Fe and Aspen.
+Shirley has sung with many of the world's great orchestras and conductors-the London Symphony with Maazel, Boston Symphony with Ozawa, Chicago Symphony with Solti, New York Philharmonic with Bernstein, and La Scala Orchestra with von Karajan-and he has appeared at such summer festivals as Glyndebourne, Edinburgh, Spoleto, Santa Fe, and Aspen.

-He has recorded for RCA, Columbia, Decca, CRI, Angel, Vanguard and Philips Records and received a Grammy Award in 1968 for his role (Ferrando) in the prize-winning recording of Mozart's Così Fan Tutte.
+He has recorded for RCA, Columbia, Decca, CRI, Angel, Vanguard, and Philips Records and received a Grammy Award in 1968 for his role (Ferrando) in the prize-winning recording of Mozart's Così Fan Tutte.
 His solo performance with the Mormon Tabernacle Choir was broadcast over CBS in July 1990.